 Open the Attached PDF for more information on TIS-B

-The No TIS-B indicator is not an error message, just an indication that we are not receiving service to the hockey puck surrounding our aircraft from the ground.
-We don't suppress any data due to the No TIS-B indication so it is not surprising they are seeing traffic targets even with the indicator displayed.
+The No TIS-B (or TRFC) indicator is not an error message, just an indication that we are not receiving service to the hockey puck surrounding our aircraft from the ground.
+We don't suppress any data due to the No TIS-B (or TRFC) indication so it is not surprising they are seeing traffic targets even with the indicator displayed.

 · We show the No TIS-B indicator if: